PIVOTS AND ANCHORS

 Based upon this idea, pivots are called right pivots or left pivots, depending upon which direction the minerals “rotate” around the pivot mineral.

-A pivot pattern is a thought-related pattern and signifies a turnaround in a person’s thinking.
-It is not a lifestyle pattern, but rather has to do with gaining insight, which results in a shift in one’s understanding.
+All pivot patterns indicate a turnaround in a person’s thinking.
+They are not lifestyle patterns, but rather have to do with gaining insight, which results in a shift in one’s understanding.

 - A right pivot involves a turnaround and improvement in one’s own moral values.
 It is also a slowing of the oxidation rate if it involves the first four minerals on the chart or first tetra.